On the Design Fundamentals of Diffusion Models: A Survey: Conclusion

 \section{Conclusion}

-Diffusion models are an emerging type of deep generative models involving three main components: a forward process and a reverse process for optimization, and a sampling procedure for generation.
-Diffusion models become popular for their high-quality results in various tasks.
-The success of diffusion models is closely related with various design fundamentals of the three components.
-The forward process focuses on perturbing $p(x_0)$ to $p(x_T)$ by gradually adding noise to $x_0$ by $p(x_t|x_{t-1})$.
-It is designed based on noise injection and the multi-step chain of transitions.
-The reverse process focuses on training a denoising network to remove noise.
-The reverse process includes network-related and optimization-related choices.
-The sampling procedure uses the trained denoising network for generation and mainly focuses on guidance and acceleration.
-To achieve conditional generation and fast sampling, guidance and acceleration techniques are designed for the sampling procedure.
+Diffusion models involve three main components: a forward process and a reverse process for optimization, and a sampling process for generation.
+The forward process focuses on perturbing data with different noise schedules, noise types, terminal distributions and representations.
+The reverse process focuses on training a denoising network to remove noise with different architectures, parameterizations, and weights.
+The sampling process works for generation and mainly focuses on guidance and acceleration.
 These designs have all contributed to the current powerful diffusion models.
-Several future trends that are emerging and important have been introduced to boost this field.
+Several future trends have been introduced to boost this field.